vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

       # If the CSV file has headers, use the actual column names.
       fields: [_c2]

-      # Specify the column names in the edge table in fields, and their corresponding values are specified as properties in the Nebula Graph.
+      # Specify the column names in the edge table in fields, and their corresponding values are specified as properties in the NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [degree]

       # Specify a column as the source for the starting and destination vertexes.
-      # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
+      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       source: {
         field: _c0
       }